api7/jsonschema/README.md

 on-the-fly.
 Work is currently in progress to make it as JIT-friendly as possible.

 This project base on [ljsonschema](https://github.com/jdesgats/ljsonschema).
+Many thanks to the author `jdesgats` for the perfect work.
+The re-implementation is we need to support OpenResty env, and we can use more optimization methods only available in OpenResty, which can make it run faster in OpenResty land.

 Installation
 ------------